Romertopf and Schlemmertopf Clay Baker Cooking

 According to archaeological finds, clay pot cookery can be traced back thousands of years, when food in an earthenware pot was put in the glowing ashes of an open fire.
 What was important for the taste of the food was not the fire but the pot!
 The Romans, lovers of good wine and good food, used pots made of a special type of earthenware.

 Everyone knows that a nutritious diet is essential to maintain good health, but even the healthiest foods can loose nutritional value when preparation processes allow valuable nutrients to escape.
 Clay pot cooking is an easy method for preparing food, that seals in nutrients and is low in fat.
 Some of today's most popular cooking techniques can either deplete nutrients in food (as in the case of over-steamed vegetables) or add too much fat (as in the case of frying meat or fish).
 Clay pot cooking avoids over-cooking, while eliminating the need for added fats.
 Using a pre-soaked clay pot, before placing in the oven, allows the pot to create and maintain moisture, allowing recipes to cook to perfection, while preventing nutrients from escaping.
 Meats can be trimmed of all fat and poultry can be cooked without skin and still come out moist, tender, flavourful and browned — with no need for basting.
 Meat, potatoes, rice and vegetables can all be cooked together to make nutritious and flavourful one-pot meals!.

 Clay pots, which are unglazed to ensure perfect moisture absorption, are available in a variety of sizes.
-From the Kitchen to the Table is pleased to offer three sizes of clay pots from Romertopf and Schlemmertopf of Germany, and we invite you to try them, as you settle in for a long, cold Canadian winter.
+From the Kitchen to the Table is pleased to offer three sizes of clay pots from Schlemmertopf of Germany, and we invite you to try them, as you settle in for a long, cold Canadian winter.